 Weight: 11.1 oz / 315 g

-Shell and lining: 1.4-oz 22-denier 100% recycled polyester, with a Deluge DWR (durable water repellent) finish
+Shell and lining is comprised of 1.4-oz 22-denier 100% recycled polyester, with a Deluge DWR (durable water repellent) finish

 This product can only be shipped within the United States.
 Please don't hate us.